Palliative Care – Sobell House Oxford

 I developed a lot more confidence in end of life medication prescribing and symptom control.

 I also feel a lot more comfortable in initiating conversations regarding end of life which before I found challenging.
+The role really helps develop advanced communication skills.

 This is an emotionally challenging role.